Sourdough bread is the perfect white sandwich bread made with only a few ingredients and is delicious sliced for sandwiches, toast or French toast.

 Baking bread in cast iron

+Lodge brand cast iron bread pans are great for making bread!
+Place a pan of water on the rack below the bread in the oven.
+The steam created will make a crunchy crust.
 Generously coat the cast iron loaf pans with either cooking spray, canola oil or lard.
-Use a clean dry paper towel to spread canola oil or lard evenly in cast iron.UPDATE to sourdough starter
+Use a clean dry paper towel to spread canola oil or lard evenly in cast iron.Nutrition

 Disclosure: As an Affiliate Marketer, I earn from qualifying purchases.
 If you click a product affiliate link on A Farmgirl’s Kitchen and make a purchase, I may receive a commission at no additional cost to you!
 I own every cooking product I recommend and love how they perform.